 We believe we are uniquely situated to direct changes that encourage greater community inclusion and equity for all who live, work and play in our region.
 Just like COVID-19 is categorized as a global pandemic, we feel racism is also a pandemic that needs our attention and resources to invoke necessary change.

-To date, the Community Response Fund for Nonprofits has reached $623,000 in assets and has distributed $453,298 in grants to local nonprofits.
+To date, the Community Response Fund for Nonprofits has distributed $549,798 in grants to local nonprofits.

 About the Community Response Fund for Nonprofits